How to answer common internship interview questions

 What if you don’t know if you want to go into this industry when you graduate?
 This is fine.
 After all, getting exposure to a particular sector, profession or role to find out if you like it is one of the main points of an internship.
 Explain to your interviewers that you haven’t completely decided about going into that industry yet (as long as you haven’t said the opposite in your application).
 Follow this with reasons why you are keen to find out more and how you hope the internship will help you decide.

 Think about the skills or personality traits you have that will enable you to fit in with a pre-existing team.
 Good interns are interested in what people around them are doing and keen to learn.
 They ask plenty of questions but know when to let their colleagues get on.
 On top of this they are conscientious – they can be trusted to crack on with their work as soon as they’ve had it explained to them – and they are self-motivated enough to know what they want to get out of the internship or placement.
 See our tips on being a star intern.

-Similar question: 'How would your friends describe you?' and 'What is your biggest weakness?'
+Similar questions: 'How would your friends describe you?' and 'What is your biggest weakness?'

 You won’t be doing fake work on your internship or placement and you may be very busy at times.
 Internship interviewers often ask this because they want to get a sense of whether they can trust you with tasks that will ultimately have an impact on the wider business.

 Good answers to this common interview question on prioritisation acknowledge that: